-The objective of teaching of advanced yoga techniques to students is to provide them with practical knowledge about advanced meditation techniques.
-It enhances the growth of personality as an Integrated personality.
-The students will be able to present a technique effectively based on the condition of a patient.
+Sr. No. At the end of semester, student will be able: CO 1 To conduct and use practical knowledge about advanced meditation techniques.
+CO2 Enhances the growth of personality as an Integrated personality.
+CO3 To present a technique effectively based on the condition of a patient.